-Arlington, TX Boating and Maritime Accident Lawyer
+Arlington, TX Boat Accident and Maritime Injury Lawyer

 Working on a barge, drilling vessel, or other marine vessel can be extremely dangerous when supervisors or coworkers fail to take appropriate safety measures.
 Improperly secured objects, inadequate ship maintenance, defective industrial machinery, lack of lifejackets, lack of safety nets, and unsafe work conditions can all present serious hazards for disabling or even fatal injuries, such as lacerations, head injuries, bone fractures, hypothermia, and the amputation of fingers, toes, or limbs.